Originally published:

 The British Museum has always been one of the most visited museums in the world, but — as with many big museums — it can be overwhelming, so we’ve put together a guide on the highlights.
 Today, the British Museum collection is home to around eight million objects, with about 1% on public display.
-You might not think one percent is much, but it’s still around 80,000 items!
+You might not think one per cent is much, but it’s still around 80,000 items!

 Hopefully, our guide for what to see at the British Museum will help you pick out some of the most interesting and exciting objects from what’s on offer from British history.